coder3462/Talon-SRX-TLDR/README.md

 ### Definitions:
 - Back-EMF: Back Electromotive First
-- CAN stands for Controller Area Network
+- CAN: Controller Area Network
 - Limit switches: a switch for a circuit
 - PDP: power distribution panel
 - Quadrature encoders: An encoder which indicates both position and direction of rotation